csstools/postcss-plugins/CONTRIBUTING.md

 ## Creating a new plugin here

 - follow the guide for submitting a pull request
+- run `npm run get-me-going` if you want to start local development.
 - run `npm run new-plugin` to create a new plugin.

 ```bash